Azure-Samples/virtual-network-integration-recipes/src/az-databricks/README.md

 ### **DBFS root** storage account has public access enabled

 The **DBFS root** is the default storage location for an Azure Databricks workspace, provisioned as part of workspace creation in the cloud account containing the Azure Databricks workspace.
 It contains a number of special locations that serve as defaults for various actions performed by users in the workspace, the details can be checked [here](https://learn.microsoft.com/azure/databricks/dbfs/root-locations).
-The root Blob storage contains workspace’s DBFS root.
+The root container of the Azure Blob storage, created and managed by Azure Databricks, contains the workspace’s DBFS root.

-At the moment, this Azure Databricks managed storage account is accessible from all network.
+At the moment, this Azure Databricks managed storage account is accessible from all networks.
 The access to this storage account is managed by Azure Databricks and is protected by a "deny assignment" at managed resource group level.
 Because of this assignment, it's not possible to make any changes to the configuration of this storage account.

 ![Showing Azure Databricks "DBFS root" public access](./media/adb-dbfs-access.gif)

-There is an upcoming feature called "Private DBFS" for the VNet injected workspaces which would let the customers to not have the networking open to internet.
-The recipe would be updated once that feature is available.

-For now, DBFS public endpoint can be protected by deploying Azure Databricks with secure cluster connectivity (SCC) and protecting it with a Firewall.
+The DBFS public endpoint can be further protected by deploying Azure Databricks with secure cluster connectivity (SCC) and protecting it with a Firewall.
 This will prevent unauthorized access, and all traffic traverses on the Microsoft backbone.
 Please read through this [blog](https://www.databricks.com/blog/2020/03/27/data-exfiltration-protection-with-azure-databricks.html) for details.

 ### The Azure CLI command to generate Databricks access token fails on Ubuntu